HarimbolaSantatra/rfid-attendance-system/README.md

 Data in an RFID card is unique.
 In our case, it's in the format __XX XX XX XX__ where X is an integer.

 ## Screenshots
+(Sorry for the french language in the screenshots ) :sweat_smile:
 ![screenshot_1][login]
 ![screenshot_2][homepage]
 ![screenshot_3][add_user]